- City Break

 Thinking of taking a dip in the sea?
 The water temperature in Faro starts to slowly rise from the cooler winter months, averaging around 16°C (61°F).
 While it might be a tad brisk for extended swims, it's still refreshing for quick dips or water sports enthusiasts.

-You might also want more details on when to go to Portugal around the year.
+You might also want more detail on how to get to Portugal and when to go to Portugal around the year.

 When it comes to considering the crowd and cost, March is a nice sweet spot.
 You'll find a decent flow of fellow travellers, but it's not the madhouse you'd find in the summer.
 Easter brings a bit of a spike, but generally, you can explore without feeling like you're elbowing your way through.